Multirate Exponential Rosenbrock Methods: Introduction

-Inspired by MERK methods, in this paper we instead begin with ExpRB methods to construct a new family of multirate MIS-like methods called \emph{multirate exponential Rosenbrock} (MERB) methods.
-This approach allows us to treat the case of a non-autonomous fast time-scale operator $F_{f}(t,u)$.
-Moreover, by leveraging the structure of ExpRB methods, we establish an elegant convergence theory for MERB methods, allowing us to determine a minimum order of accuracy for the numerical methods needed for solving the corresponding fast time scale IVPs.
-In addition to this theory, through exploiting the parallel stage structure and reduced set of order conditions for ExpRB methods, we provide a unique avenue for deriving multirate methods of very high order (including the first-ever infinitesimal multirate method of order six), with optimized numbers of modified fast IVPs.
-These new methods turn out to be very competitive in comparison with recently developed high order multirate methods such as MERK and MRI-GARK methods.
+In this work, we address the case of a non-autonomous and nonlinear fast time scale operator $F_{f}(t,u)$ by proposing to use a dynamic linearization approach that updates the operators $\mathcal{L}$ and $\mathcal{N}$ within each time step.
+We then leverage this dynamic linearization approach through building multirate schemes from exponential Rosenbrock (ExpRB) methods.
+This new class of multirate schemes, called \emph{Multirate Exponential Rosenbrock} (MERB) methods, approximates the action of matrix $\varphi$-functions within explicit ExpRB methods, and consist of solving a sequence of modified linear ODE-IVPs, which can be integrated using any desired ODE solvers.
+Moreover, we establish an elegant convergence theory for MERB methods, allowing us to determine a minimum order of accuracy for the numerical methods needed for solving the corresponding fast time scale IVPs.
+In addition to this theory, we generalize the coefficients for a number of high-order ExpRB methods and exploit their parallel stage structure to derive efficient multirate methods of very high order (including the first-ever infinitesimal multirate method of order six), with optimized numbers of modified fast IVPs.
+Our numerical experiments show that these new proposed MERB schemes are uniformly the most efficient when considering slow function calls (this is particular of interest for multirate systems where the fast component is much less costly to compute than the slow component), and thus are very competitive in comparison with recently developed high order multirate methods such as MERK and MRI-GARK.